tenpy/tenpy/doc/changelog/latest.rst

 - Use logging in simulation only after calling :func:`~tenpy.tools.misc.setup_logging`.
 - Missing ``+ h.c.`` in :meth:`tenpy.networks.mpo.MPOEnvironment.full_contraction` when `H.explicit_plus_hc` was True.
   This caused wrong energies being reported during DMRG when `explicit_plus_hc` was used.
+- :issue:`99` and :issue:`113` by allowing to reinitialize the environment from scratch.